Academic Policies & Guidelines

 - One prepared accompaniment with live performer; and

 Recital Requirement for BM Students

 All BM majors are required to participate in no fewer than eight (8) separate recitals (excluding the capstone project) during their college career.
 Students must place all printed programs and recordings of recitals in which they participate in their portfolio.
-Recitals (excluding the capstone project) are NOT juried by the faculty but are overseen by the student’s applied lesson instructor.
 Students planning a recital in the Fall term can sign up for a date with the administrative assistant at any time.
 Students scheduling a recital in either the Winter or Spring term may begin requesting a date in week 3 of the Fall term (Graduate students only); week 4 of the Fall term (Seniors and Graduate students only); and week 5 of the Fall term (all students).
 Only senior capstone recitals and graduate performance recitals (meeting the MM exit requirement) are allowed to be scheduled during the Spring term.
 Recital performance opportunities include the following list.